wangyichen1064431086/ftc-nav-react/README.md

 ### defaultSelectedSubChannelOrder

 Type Number.
 Default -1.
 The order of the default selected sub channel.
 It can be 0, 1, 2...and can also be -1, which means there is no sub channel selected.

+### sticky

+Type String, one of 'top','sub','all','none'.
+This is **the new prop in this version**.
+With it you can set which part of the nav to be sticky on the top of page when scrolling.